turing-pinhao/action-surefire-report/README.md

 ### `count`

-The number of tests included in the test.
+The number of tests tested.

 ### `skipped`